Winchester Photographic Society

 Social Media Guidelines and Policy

-Social Media has become a part of daily life for many people.
+Social Media is now a part of daily life for many people.
 There are benefits for organisations and individuals making use of social media, however there are also potential risks.

-This policy aims to lay out an approach to the use of social media by Winchester Photographic Society and its members to make the most of the benefits whilst also laying out best practice to minimise the risks.
+This policy lays out an approach to the use of social media by Winchester Photographic Society and its members to make the most of the benefits whilst also laying out best practice to minimise the risks.

 For the purpose of this policy, ‘social media’ shall be defined as “websites and applications that enable users to create and share content or to participate in social networking”.
 This includes, but is not limited to, Twitter, Facebook, Google+, MySpace, FourSquare, Pinterest, Reddit, Bebo, Flickr and Instagram.

-Winchester Photographic Society (WPS) currently has social media sites on Facebook.
-It should be noted that this site is open to the public to view and comment on.
+Winchester Photographic Society (WPS) currently has private social media sites on the following platforms: Facebook.
+It should be noted that the Facebook sites are not open to the public to view and comment on.

 Any new social media accounts in the name of Winchester Photographic Society will only be created with the express written permission of the Winchester Photographic Society Committee.